r4b3rt/proposal/design/74299-runtime-freegc.md

 it is dead in some cases, such as the intermediate memory for appends of a non-aliased slice in a loop.

-When enabled, `runtime.freegc` allows more eager reuse of user memory, reducing the allocation rate from the GC's perspective, and thus reducing the frequency of GC cycles, total GC CPU usage, and how often write barriers are enabled.
+When enabled, `runtime.freegc` allows faster reuse of user memory, reducing the allocation rate from the GC's perspective, and thus reducing the frequency of GC cycles, total GC CPU usage, and how often write barriers are enabled.
 It can also produce a more cache-friendly